Hiring at the best of times can be a challenge when you have your normal job demands:

 Not to mention the cost of posting to job boards and the onboarding and training required to keep your new hire as part of your team!

-And that’s if they choose to stay with your organisation and you don’t have to go back to square one all over again!
+And that’s if they choose to stay with your organization and you don’t have to go back to square one all over again!

 Do you have a spare week to throw at recruitment and hope you get it right?